Covid-19: Gujarat sets up separate wards at hospitals to treat black fungus cases among patients

 Eight recovered Covid-19 patients have died in Maharashtra after developing the fungal infection, according to PTI.
 More than 100 patients are being treated in Gujarat and the infection has also been detected among Covid-19 patients recuperating in Delhi’s hospitals.

-Tatyarao Lahane, who heads the Directorate of Medical Education and Research, told PTI that the disease was not new, but the cases were increasing due to Covid-19 complications.
+Tatyarao Lahane, who heads the Directorate of Medical Education and Research, told PTI that the disease was not new, but cases of it were increasing due to Covid-19 complications.
 He said the infection may occur as the use of a humidifier potentially increased the risk of the fungal infection among Covid-19 patients given oxygen support.

 Among other potential causes of the fungal infection was use of steroids for Covid-19 treatment, which increases the blood sugar levels.
 Lahane added that some medicines also caused suppression of immunity among patients that could lead to the infection.